pablopunk/nextjs-redirect-locale/README.md

 You can checkout this example live in [pablo.pink](https://pablo.pink/)

+## Static export

+This package is compatible with static exports via `next export` since version 2.0.0

 ## Related

-* Custom redirects for NextJS: [nextjs-redirect](https://github.com/pablopunk/nextjs-redirect)
+- Custom redirects for NextJS: [nextjs-redirect](https://github.com/pablopunk/nextjs-redirect)

 ## License